banaio/www-bana-io/docs/resume/cv.md

 ### Languages

 * **English and Swahili:** Native.
 * **Arabic:** Intermediate.
-I own an apartment in Marrakech, Morocco.
-I have lived in Cairo, Egypt and have travelled several times to the UAE.
+I have lived in Marrakech, Morocco for almost two years.
+I have also lived in Cairo, Egypt and have travelled several times to the UAE.